 Jellyfish and climate change

 Jelly smacks are common in the summer, and may be increasing in Puget sound.
+There is enough concern that the Washington State Department of Ecology conducted a study published in 2016.
 They are increasing in some parts of the world, sometimes with severe economic and environmental impact.

 The Nature of Things documentary on jellyfish by David Suzuki provides a nice overview of their complex nature and harm to world fisheries.

-Jellyfish appear to be capable of quickly and massively colonizing regions that are damaged from overfishing or suffering other detrimental environments for fish.
+Jellyfish appear to be capable of quickly and massively colonizing regions that are damaged from overfishing or suffering environments detrimental for fish.
 Fish and jellies compete for resources.
 In places where jellies have taken over it is hard for fisheries to re-establish themselves.

-Preventing jellyfish from overtaking an ecosystem has proven hard to accomplish.
+Preventing jellyfish from overtaking a distressed ecosystem has proven hard to accomplish, so keeping fishery environments healthy is important.

 World Jellyfish Day